GrigorisLionis/eurostat_tsv2csv/README.md

 eurostat_get_tsv table_nane
 eurostat_tsv2csv table.name.tsv
 The output  is
-* filename.csv
+* tablename.csv
-* filename.sql (sql commands to create table and load csv onto the database)
+* tablename.sql (sql commands to create table and load csv onto the database)
-The data can be fed into a MySQL database with
+The data can be fed into a MySQL database with mysql  -e "source ./tablename.sql"
 ## ToDo
 * Run test cases for verifying correctness of script
 * More internall checks for verifying data is interpreted correctly